- Prices between £2399 - £2599

 An island escape in Langkawi

 After conquering mountains and trekking the rainforest, the last few days of your adventure are designed with palm-fringed escapism in mind.
 Nestled amongst rainforests, the exotic beaches of Langkawi are calling.
-We’ll set sail across the Strait of Malacca on a three-hour ferry journey to reach this idyll; an archipelago of over a hundred paradise islands scattered across the Andaman Sea.
+We’ll fly across the Strait of Malacca to reach this idyll; an archipelago of over a hundred paradise islands scattered across the Andaman Sea.
 Check into your luxurious hotel on the white sandy shores of Cenang Beach, complete with a kilometre of private shoreline, spacious swimming pools and a soothing spa.
 This is a chance for you to do exactly as you please at the finale of your action-packed Malaysian getaway.
 With snorkelling, jet ski safaris and waterfall hikes at your fingertips, there’s plenty of scope for sun-dappled adventure.
 Or simply lay back, relax and adjust to the barefoot lifestyle as you embrace your own tropical island dream.Read more

 Sunshine and beach life